Masbate: Spanish colonial era

-From the chronicles of the early years of Spanish colonization, a relacion (report) about Masbate first appeared in Fray Martin de Rada's letter dated July 1569 to the Viceroy of New Spain (Mexico), Marquis de Falces.
+From the chronicles of the early years of Spanish colonization, a relación (report) about Masbate first appeared in Fray Martín de Rada's letter dated July 1569 to the Viceroy of New Spain (now Mexico).
 He mentioned that in a place called Masbat there were plenty of gold mines.
-Other later documents such as Artieda's Relacion (1573) and Andres de Mirandaola's letter (1574) refer to a place called Masbat or Masbad.
+Other later documents such as Diego de Artieda Chirino’s Relación (1573) and Andrés de Mirandaola's letter (1574) refer to a place called Masbat or Masbad.
 It wasn't until 1582 that Miguel de Loarca wrote about a place called Masbate.
+Governor-General Miguel López de Legaspi founded encomiendas on the island and gave these to six of his soldiers garrisoned there, and these men formed families.

-In the same year that the Augustinian Fray de Rada wrote about Masbat's gold mines, his fellow Augustinian Fray Alonzo Jimenez landed in Burias and baptized its chieftain Buaya.
-This baptism is said to be the very first baptism in Luzon.
-Fray Jimenez also built a church in Burias before he sailed on to Ibalon in 1570.
+In the same year de Rada wrote of Masbat's gold mines, another Augustinian, Fray Alonzo Jiménez, landed in Burias and baptized its chieftain Buaya, thought to be the very first christening in Luzon.
+Fray Jiménez also built a church on Burias before he sailed on to Ibalon in 1570.
 By 1575, Masbate had become a priority in the Augustinian Missionary Memoranda.
 Fray Francisco de Ortega reported on the pillaging activities of a pirate named Caxabic in the islands of Masbate and Burias.
 By 1600, the Spaniards had developed Mobo as a galleon shipyard and San Jacinto as a strategic port.
 In 1605, Masbate was officially an Augustinian Mission and it is first prior was Fray Francisco Guerrero.
 Masbate had about 250 tributes and 1000 Christian natives.
-In 1609, Fray Pedro de Arce, bishop-elect of Nueva Caceres, ceded the spiritual administration of Masbate to the Mitra (secular clergy).
-On May 28, 1682, bishop-elect Dominican Fray Andres Gonzales petitioned the King of Spain to revert some curacies of Nueva Caceres to the charge of religious communities.
+In 1609, Fray Pedro de Arce, bishop-elect of Nueva Cáceres, ceded spiritual administration of Masbate to the Mitra (secular clergy).
+On May 28, 1682, bishop-elect Dominican Fray Andrés Gonzáles petitioned King Charles II of Spain to revert some curacies of Nueva Cáceres to the charge of religious communities.
 The petition was approved in 1685 and by 1687, the first Augustinian Recollect missionaries had sailed for the port of San Jacinto to begin the Recollect Mission in Masbate.
-In 1700, Fray Ildefonso de la Concepcion established the settlement of Uson as a visita (barrio) of Mobo.
-The town of Masbate was established in 1791 by Fray Manuel dela Virgen del Tremedal.
+In 1700, Fray Ildefonso de la Concepción established the settlement of Uson as a visita of Mobo.
+The town of Masbate was established in 1791 by Fray Manuel de la Virgen del Tremedal.